bagalsamruddhi22/Sales-Forecasting-Data-Science-Project-/README.md

 Sales Forecasting Project
 This repository contains code and data for a sales forecasting project.

-Project Goal: Develop a machine learning model to predict future sales for Company Name
+Project Goal: Develop a machine learning model to predict future sales for Company

 Data:
 The data used for this project is stored in the salesforecasting_ds folder. ( the data format,in CSV)